NikhilBagwe/web-dev-notes/05 - How Internet works.md

 ## Internet :

+- The word Internet is made up of : Inter - stands for Interconnection and Net - Network.
 - Internet is a global sytem where billions of devices are connected with each other.
 - It is a network of networks.
 - It consists of WANs, MANs and LANs connnected to each other.